About Us

 The Rev'd Tait S. Deems is the vicar of Christ Church Anglican in Colorado Springs.
 He holds a Bachelor of Arts in Political Theory from Patrick Henry College.
 He received his Master of Divinity from Reformed Episcopal Seminary in Blue Bell, Pennsylvania.
 He served as a Deacon and Curate in the Diocese of the Northeast and Mid-Atlantic at St. Mark's REC in Rydal, Pennsylvania.
 He was ordained to the Presbyterate on the feast of St. Peter in 2019.
 He served as assisting priest and teacher at the parish school in Rydal for several years before moving to Oregon to spend a year assisting in the building of Anglican ministry in Southern Oregon where he grew up.
 In June of 2023 he received a call to serve at Christ Church Anglican as the vicar.
 He and his wife Amy have six children.

-Mission Statement Of the Reformed Episcopal Church
+Mission Statement of the Reformed Episcopal Church

 Adopted by the Bishops of this Church

-Revised by the Council of Bishops, October 2, 2003
+December 3, 1992 | Revised by the Council of Bishops, October 2, 2003

 Built upon the foundation of the authoritative Word of God, the Holy Scriptures, the Reformed Episcopal Church sets her highest priority on biblical WORSHIP and declares her commitment to the work of EVANGELISM, the bold and unadulterated proclamation of salvation by grace through faith in the Lord Jesus Christ (Acts 8:4).
 In keeping the faith once delivered to the saints, the Reformed Episcopal Church, however, does not believe evangelism to be the end, but rather the beginning of her divinely given vocation.